Facts About the U.S. Federal Reserve System

 From 2008-2015, our FOMC was also engaged in an even more aggressive and untested economic intervention to further reduce interest rates called Quantitative Easing, (QE 1-3) This involved The Fed creating new money, and then using that money to buy treasury notes and bonds issued by the government.

-Thanks to changes implemented by past FOMC Chairmen Alan Greenspan and Ben Bernanke, and further expansion by Janet Yellen, the FED now provides historic transparency as to their actions.
+Thanks to changes implemented by past FOMC Chairpersons Alan Greenspan, Ben Bernanke and Janet Yellen, the FED now provides historic transparency as to their actions.
 When they do effect changes in interest rates, they announce those changes.
 They also offer insights into their analysis of the economy and make projections as to how they expect the economy to perform in the future.
 Savvy investors would be very well advised to stay abreast of The Fed’s insights.

 About the Author